ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 * The "updated_rights" parameter does not encode the CBOR simple value `true` (0xf5).

-If none of the error conditions above applies and the request is valid, then the RS leverages the "updated_rights" parameter encoding the CBOR simple value `true` (0xf5) as an indication from the AS that the access token conveyed in the POST request, namely T_NEW, is not the first one in its token series.
+If none of the error conditions above applies and the request is valid, then the RS leverages the "updated_rights" parameter encoding the CBOR simple value `true` (0xf5) as an indication from the AS that the access token conveyed in the POST request, namely T_NEW, is not the first one of its token series.
 That is, the access token is meant to dynamically update the access rights of C, while preserving the same secure communication association that is shared between C and the RS.

 In this case, the RS uses lookup information specified within T_NEW to determine whether it stores an access token T_OLD associated with C and belonging to the same token series of T_NEW.
 Such lookup information includes an identifier of the token series to which both T_NEW and T_OLD belong, and it can further comprise additional information elements pertaining to the specific profile of ACE used (e.g., the authentication credential of C that is bound to the access tokens of the token series).